Friday, January 26, 2018

 A-E-I-O-U and Sometimes Y by Mickalene Thomas

 This theme of being fragmented appears repeatedly throughout the novel, manifesting itself through Jade's collage art and in the lovely collage art by artist Bryan Collier on the novel's cover.
 At Powell's bookstore, Jade is introduced to the work of two black collagists, Romare Bearden and Mickalene Thomas whose art reflect "the making of me".
-Throughout the novel Jade continues to make collages that reflect what she is experiencing.
+Throughout the novel, Jade continues to make collages that reflect what she is experiencing.
 The chapter titled renaciamiento or rebirth describes Jade creating a collage using photos of people like Emmett Till, Trayvon Marton, and Michael Bland, all of whom died at the hands of white brutality and showing them "living", "loving" and "being".

 Throughout the novel, Jade is fascinated by the story of Lewis and Clark who are famous for their journey through the western United States, through the continental divide to the Pacific Ocean.
 The two explorers were accompanied (among others) by the famous Shoshone Indian woman, Sacagawea and her infant and husband, and a black slave named York.
 In Piecing Me Together, Jade observes how history has not acknowledged (until recently) the contributions these two non-white members of the expedition made.
 Their journey seems to mirror Jade's experiences, how she felt invisible to the teachers at St. Francis who didn't consider nominating her for the study abroad, and how her efforts have gone unrecognized.

 Piecing Me Together is a brilliantly crafted novel that may help young readers understand better the black experience in America.
 Watson tackles so many issues in this novel, issues that deal with race, opportunity, class, identity and body image.
 This is done in a positive and realistic way through the remarkable character of Jade Butler.
-A well-crafted character, Jade is comfortable with her larger size and the colour of her skin, but she desperately wishes other people felt the same.
+A well-crafted character, Jade is comfortable with her body and the colour of her skin, but she desperately wishes other people felt the same.
 She is resourceful, empathetic, intelligent and gifted.

-Choosing Portland, Oregon as the setting for this novel seemed unusual, but Watson did grow up in the city.
-Interestingly, according to a recent article in the Atlantic, Portland has a very racist history towards it's African-American citizens.
+Choosing Portland, Oregon as the setting for this novel seemed unusual, but Watson did grow up in the city and so would be familiar with the black experience in a predominantly white urban area.
+A recent article in the Atlantic, titled "The Racist History of Portland, The Whitest City in America" is well worth a read.

 art photo credit: http://themcbproject.com/mickalene-thomas/